The Members of

 Report on the Audit of the Standalone Financial Statements

-We have audited the standalone financial statements of SHUBHAM POLYSPIN LIMITED.("the Company") which comprise the balance sheet as at 31st March 2021 thestatement of Profit and Loss and Cash Flow Statement for the yearthen ended and notes to the financial statements including a summary of significantaccounting policies and other explanatory information.
+We have audited the standalone financial statements of SHUBHAM POLYSPIN LIMITED.("the Company") which comprise the balance sheet as at 31st March 2021 thestatement of Profit and Loss for the year then ended Statement of Cash Flowsfor the yearthen ended and notes to the financial statements including a summary of significantaccounting policies and other explanatory information.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theFinancial Statements section of our report.
 We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
 We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
 We havedetermined that there are no key audit matters to communicate in our report.

 Information other than Financial Statements & Auditors Report thereon

-The Company's Board of Directors is responsible for the OtherInformation.
-The Other Information comprises the information included in the Board's Report including Annexuresto Board's Report (but does not include the financial statements and our auditor's reportsthereon).
+The Company's Board of Directors is responsible for the Other Information.
+The OtherInformation comprises the information included in the Board's Report including Annexuresto Board's Report (but does not include the financial statements and our auditor's reportsthereon).

 Our opinion on the standalone financial statements does not cover the Other Informationand we do not and will not express any form of assurance conclusion thereon.

 In connection with our audit of the standalone financial statements our responsibilityis to read the other information identified above and in doing so consider whether theother information is materially inconsistent with the standalone financial statements orour knowledge obtained in the audit or otherwise appears to be materially misstated.

 If based on the work we have performed we conclude that there is a materialmisstatement of this Other Information we are required to report that fact.
 We havenothing to report in this regard.

 Responsibility of Management for Standalone Financial Statements

 The Company's Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese standalone financial statements that give a true and fair view of the financialposition and financial performance of the Company in accordance with the accountingprinciples generally accepted in India including the accounting Standards specified undersection 133 of the Act.
 This responsibility also includes maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding of theassets of the Company and for preventing and detecting frauds and other irregularities;selection and application of appropriate accounting policies; making judgments andestimates that are reasonable and prudent; and design implementation and maintenance ofadequate internal financial controls that were operating effectively for ensuring theaccuracy and completeness of the accounting records relevant to the preparation andpresentation of the financial statement that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.

 In preparing the financial statements Board of Directors is responsible for assessingthe Company's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.

 Those Board of Directors are also responsible for overseeing the company's financialreporting process.

 Auditor's Responsibilities for the Audit of the Financial Statements

 Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
 Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of these financial statements.

-- Identify and assess the risks of material misstatement of the financial statementswhether due to fraud or error design and perform audit procedures responsive to thoserisks and obtain audit evidence that is sufficient and appropriate toprovide a basis for our opinion.
+- Identify and assess the risks of material misstatement of the financial statementswhether due to fraud or error design and perform audit procedures responsive to thoserisks and obtain audit evidence that is sufficient and appropriate to provide a basis forour opinion.
 The risk of not detecting a material misstatement resulting from fraud ishigher than for one resulting from error as fraud may involve collusion forgeryintentional omissions misrepresentations or the override of internal control.

-- Obtain an understanding of internal control relevant to the audit inorder to design audit procedures that are appropriate in the circumstances.
-Under section143(3)(i) of theCompanies Act 2013 we are also responsible for expressing our opinion on whether thecompany has adequate internal financial controls system in place and the operatingeffectiveness of such controls.
+- Obtain an understanding of internal control relevant to the audit in order to designaudit procedures that are appropriate in the circumstances.
+Under section 143(3)(i) of theCompanies Act 2013 we are also responsible for expressing our opinion on whether thecompany has adequate internal financial controls system in place and the operatingeffectiveness of such controls.

 - Evaluate the appropriateness of accounting policies used and the reasonableness ofaccounting estimates and related disclosures made by management.

 - Conclude on the appropriateness of management's use of the going concern basis ofaccounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
-If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to therelated disclosures in the financial statements or if such disclosures are inadequate tomodify our opinion.Our conclusions are based on the audit evidence obtained up to thedate of our auditor'sreport.
-However future events or conditions may cause the Company to cease to continue as a going concern.
+If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe financial statements or if such disclosures are inadequate to modify our opinion.Our conclusions are based on the audit evidence obtained up to the date of our auditor'sreport.
+However future events or conditions may cause the Company to cease to continue asa going concern.

 - Evaluate the overall presentation structure and content of the financial statementsincluding the disclosures and whether the financial statements represent the underlyingtransactions and events in a manner that achieves fair presentation.